Raghav3095/ToDoApp/README.md

 ### `ToDoElem.js`

 Defines functionality to display each element of the list.

+### `ModalAlert.js`

+Shows button to display modal alert when the list is empty.
+This has to be changed to not display the button and directly display the modal.

+### `fontawesome.js`

+Library created for icons from [Font Awesome](https://fontawesome.com/).

 ## Documentation

 Instructions on how to [deploy](https://create-react-app.dev/docs/deployment/) the app.